 The Dark Mode settings/theme reduces the light transmitted by device screens while maintaining the minimum color contrast ratios required for readability.
 You can find Dark Mode settings or themes in almost all popular programs, and even Dark Mode is available in Windows 10.
 If you prefer to use dark mode, you can enable the Dark Mode in Microsoft Office Word, Excel & PowerPoint.

-Google Chrome comes with a built-in option to forcibly enable dark mode.
+Google Chrome comes with a built-in option to enable dark mode forcibly.
 It even forces Chrome into dark mode even if Windows 10’s default app mode is set to light mode.

-If you prefer to use dark mode for web contents in Google Chrome, you can use the following recommended method to enable it:-
+If you prefer to use dark mode for web content in Google Chrome, you can use the following recommended method to enable it:-

 Step 1.
 Open the Google Chrome browser.